State Legislative Advocacy

 Tennessee’s family physicians can use the Academy to engage in the legislative process and connect directly with their representatives at the state capitol, where TNAFP represents 2,500 members with a single, coordinated and respected voice.

 Elected officials in Nashville make decisions that affect how you practice medicine and deliver care to your patients.
 As the saying goes, “If you aren’t at the table, then you’re on the menu.”

 The Tennessee General Assembly files more than 1,000 pieces of legislation every year, on average, and at least 300 bills are related to healthcare.
-TNAFP will monitor all bills related to healthcare and keep members informed of important issues during the session, even when the Academy has no official position or must remain neutral because of differing opinions within the membership.
+TNAFP monitors all bills related to healthcare and keeps members informed of important issues during the session, even when the Academy has no official position or must remain neutral because of differing opinions within the membership.
 Generally speaking, TNAFP opposes measures that could adversely affect family physicians and patients and supports proposals that improve patient care and the practice of medicine.

 Spend a day in Nashville during the legislative session to represent the Academy as the TNAFP Doctor of the Day.
 Volunteers and serve the healthcare needs of lawmakers and their staff, meet elected officials and get an up-close look at the legislative process.

 Have a suggestion for a problem that might be addressed through state legislation?
 Submit to TNAFP Executive Director Dave Chaney so it can be relayed to the Legislative and Government Affairs Committee.